What is Progressive Enhancement and why is it

 international standard for accessible

 web content.
-The WCAG document shows you how to make your web
+The WCAG document shows you how

-content accessible and provides conformance standards or "success
+content accessible and provides conformance standards

-criteria" so you can "grade" your web content to see how well it
+so you can "grade" your web content to see how well it

 conforms to the international standard.